mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 ```
 ```
 HIWG Subscription £9.00 per anum.
-This entitles you to six issues of Tiffany Star and as- sociated inserts (Big Bang/Rimshot/etc).
+This entitles you to six issues of Tiffany Star and as-sociated inserts (Big Bang/Rimshot/etc).
 Between four and six issues of STarport the HIWG(UK) and programming fanzine.
 You also get access to all
 HIWG Documents (see later) and the right to be a